nevinpolat/LLM-project/evaluation-criteria/5-interface/interface.md

 ---
 **Day 5** serves as an exciting bridge between theory and user interaction, concluding our discussions on user profiles, query handling, and preparations for PostgreSQL.

 As we conclude Day 5, we are now ready to roll up our sleeves and jump into action in **Day 6** by building an automated pipeline with a Python script for effortless data import!
+For more details, check out the [Ingestion Pipeline](../6-ingestion-pipeline/ingestion-pipeline.md).